BEFORE YOU GO...

 Customer Due Diligence in FinTech

 To assess a client’s risk profile, businesses collect CDD information.
 The most significant risks come from consumers who engage in illegal activities like money laundering and financing terrorism.
-Compliance with applicable rules, prevention of money laundering and financing of terrorism, consistent delivery of the requested services, and identifying and analysing anomalous occurrences are all goals of Customer Due Diligence in the FinTech industry.
+Compliance with applicable rules, prevention of money laundering and financing of terrorism, consistent delivery of the requested services, and identifying and analyzing anomalous occurrences are all goals of Customer Due Diligence in the FinTech industry.
 So, how exactly do due diligence processes work in the FinTech industry?

 First, get the customer’s information, including name, address, phone number, email, date of birth, country of origin, citizenship, marital status, and other personal details.
 Second, authentication via scanning is carried out to use this information if questions arise.
 The next step is an evaluation of the customer’s actions to determine whether or not Enhanced Due Diligence is warranted.
 Finally, customer risk may shift during ongoing activities thus, periodic customer screening is performed.